 Drill #4: Try to do the same as drill #3, but without a kickboard held in front of you.
 If this is easy, you can move on to the next drill.
 If this is difficult, you might have to improve your balance in the water first.

 Drill #5: Try to swim the full freestyle stroke with fins on, and breathe on the same side for the whole length.
 Then change the breathing side with the next length, and so on.
-The swim fins will help you to keep your legs up and to move forward.
-It will then be easier for you to focus on your breathing technique and to synchronize it with your arm stroke and body roll.
+The swim fins will make it easier to keep your legs up and to move forward.
+You’ll be able to focus on your breathing technique and to synchronize breathing with your arm stroke and body roll.

-Drill #6: Is the same as drill #5, except that you now alternate breathing sides.
-To do so, you only inhale every third arm stroke and not every second arm stroke like you did in the previous drill.
+Drill #6: Is identical to drill #5, except that you now alternate breathing sides.
+To do so, you only inhale every third arm stroke and not every second arm stroke as you did in the previous drill.
 This ingrains the habit of bilateral breathing, which is important to get a balanced and symmetrical swim stroke.

 Swim Freestyle: Remove your swim fins and try to swim freestyle.
-If it is still difficult for you to coordinate breathing and swimming after several swim sessions, it might be that you are experiencing other issues in your swimming technique.
+If it is still difficult for you to coordinate breathing with swimming after several swim sessions, it might be that you are experiencing other issues in your swimming technique.
 If this is the case, I suggest that you practice our sequence of progressive drills for the freestyle stroke.